-- gain or loss from all or certain claims and/or litigation and insurance - the impact of impairment of tangible or intangible assets, - restructuring activities reported in the Company's public filings, and - the impact of investments or acquisitions.
+- gain or loss from all or certain claims and/or litigation and insurance recoveries; - the impact of impairment of tangible or intangible asset; - restructuring activities reported in the Company's public filings; and - the impact of investments or acquisitions.

-Each of these adjustments may relate to the Company as a whole or any part of the Company's business or operations, as determined by the Committee at the time the performance targets are established.
-The adjustments are to be determined in accordance with generally accepted accounting principles, unless another objective method of measurement is designated by the Committee.
+Each of these adjustments may relate to the Company as a whole or any part of the Company's business or operations, as determined by the Committee when it establishes the performance targets.
+The Committee determines the adjustments in accordance with generally accepted accounting principles, unless the Committee designates another objective method of measurement.
 Finally, adjustments will be made as necessary to any business criteria related to the Company's stock to reflect changes in corporate capitalization, such as stock splits and certain reorganizations.